‘Great new book!’: President Trump and his many, many tweets about his favorite authors

 “A great new book,” Trump called it in one tweet.
 He added: “Amazing story!”

-Trump’s glowing endorsement came just in time for Christmas, but perhaps he’d been meaning to show McConnell (R-Ky.) just how much he cared: Three weeks later, the Senate began hearing arguments in Trump’s impeachment trial, before ultimately voting to acquit him.
+Trump’s glowing endorsement came just in time for Christmas, but perhaps he’d been meaning to show McConnell (R-Ky.) just how much he cared: The following month, the Senate began hearing arguments in Trump’s impeachment trial, before ultimately voting to acquit him.

 Trump’s well-timed plug for McConnell’s book is part of a recurring, if largely overlooked, feature of his presidency.
 Since taking office in early 2017, he has tweeted or retweeted 141 times on behalf of authors and their new books, making the topic one of his leading Twitter preoccupations.
 He typically offers the same blurb-worthy comment: “Great new book!”